semgrep/semgrep-docs/docs/release-notes/february-2024.md

     - `cwe_names`
     - `owasp_names` <!-- 12868 -->
 - Added distinction between Pro engine and OSS findings in the Playground and Editor. <!-- 12275 -->
-- Support `linux-arm64` platform for Semgrep Pro Engine downloads <!-- 12430 -->
+- Added support for the `linux-arm64` platform when you download Semgrep Pro Engine. <!-- 12430 -->

 ### Changed

-- Updated the Semgrep Cloud Platform login page. <!-- 12744 -->
+- Updated the Semgrep Cloud Platform (SCP) login page. <!-- 12744 -->
 - Updated the login process from the CLI to SCP.
 This change affects new users. <!-- 12531 -->
 - Updated the Semgrep installation instructions for Docker. <!-- 12531 -->
 - Improved performance of Semgrep Playground and Editor. <!-- 12461 -->

 ### Fixed

-- Fixed a bug where the navigation sidebar covered mobile screens and could not be collapsed. <!-- 12876 -->
+- Fixed a bug where the navigation sidebar covered the entire mobile screen and could not be collapsed. <!-- 12876 -->

 ## 💻 Code